 The remainder of the report deals chiefly with German developments in tark designs, particularly the "Maus" tank, weighing 185 British tons.
 One section contains data, including photographs, of a light tractor designed to operate on gas produced from burning wood chips.
 The report contains charts and diagrams pertaining to the equipment discussed.
 Some of the drawings will not reproduce well.
 Orders for the complete report (Martine Activities of Dr. Porsche, K.G.; PB-23024; photostat, \$29; microfilm, \$4.50; 435 pages) should be addressed to the Office of Technical Services, Department of Commerce, Washington, 25, D. C.; and should be accompanied by check or money order, payable to the Treasurer of the United States.

-Those desiring only that section of the report which deals with the new "Volkswagen" engine should order Report PB-36282 (Two-Cycle Air-Cooled Engine for Volkswagen; photostat, \$4, microfilm, \$2).
+Those desiring only that section of the report which deals with the new "Volkswagen" engine should order Report PB-36282 (Two-Cycle Air-Cooled Engine for Volkswagen; photostat, \$4, nicrofilm, \$2).

-Figure 7.46: This is another example from the large number of reports on German automotive technologies that were sent to other countries after World War II [NARA RG 40, Entry UD-75, Box 3, Folder Press Releases].

-NARA RG 40, Entry UD-75, Box 3, Folder Press Releases

 Figure 7.47: This is another example from the large number of reports on German automotive technologies that were sent to other countries after World War II [NARA RG 40, Entry UD-75, Box 3, Folder Press Releases].
+DECLASSIFIED Authority NNS 968618 NARA RG 40, Entry UD-75, Box 3, Folder Press Releases

+Weed EXT-2770

+OTS-502

+Advance Release For Monday, December 2, 1946

+OFFICE OF TECHNICAL SERVICES

+A complete German laboratory for Diesel engine research has been received by the Office of Technical Services, Department of Commerce, John C. Green, Director, announced today.
+Weighing 68 tons and shipped from Germany in 70 crates, the equipment when rssembled will comprise one of the most modern diesal engine research laboratories yet constructed in the United States.

+Diesel engineers who have investigated the German industry for OTS have been unanimous in the opinion that American technicians can learn much from Gorman developments, Mr. Green explained.
+The laboratory will facilitate their work.
+The machines, tools, and instruments concerned were taken from the Klockner-Humboldt-Deutsch factory, at Oberusel, Germany, near Stuttgart.
+They include diesel engines from one to sixteen cylinders, numerous pulsators, centrifugal test stands, heat treating furnaces, units of industrial X-ray equipment, impact and hardness testing machines, dynamometers, instrument panels, and other testing devices and accessories.
+After consultation with representatives of the automotive industry, the U. S. Office of Education, and educational institutions, the laboratory will be set up at a suitable technical school.
+It is possible, Mr. Green said, that by supplementing the German equipment with other equipment already available, two laboratories may be assembled.
+The Diesel laboratory project has been sponsored by the Automotive Advisory Committee, consisting of representatives of American automotive firms working in cooperation with OTS.
+Howard C. Dickinson, formerly chief of the Heat and Power Division, National Bureau of Standards, is chairman of the Committee.
+Dr. Dickinson is also past president and honorary life member of the Society of Automotive Engineers, Lloyd R, Worden, Chief of the Aeronautics and Automotive Unit of OTS: Technical Industrial Intelligence Division, is secretary.
+Other members are B. B. Bachman, vice-president, Autocar Co., Ardmore, Pa; A. T. Colwell. wice-president, Thompson Products Inc., Cleveland, Ohio; A. W. Herrington, chairman, Marmon-Ferrington, Inc., Indianapolis, Ind; W. S. James, Ford Motor Co., Degrbern, Mich; Otis D. Treiber, technical consultant, Hercules Motor Co., Canton, Ohio; Austin M. Wolf, director of standards, Division of Standards and Purchases, State of New York, New York City.
+Figure 7.48: This is another example from the large number of reports on German automotive technologies that were sent to other countries after World War II [NARA RG 40, Entry UD-75, Box 3, Folder Press Releases.